Philadelphia Weather: Delaware Valley Will Be Dealing With Wintry Weather, Measurable Snowfall On Monday

 The mix should change over from rain to snow around mid-to-late morning with the afternoon and evening being the worst part of the day.

-While Pennsylvania transportation officials have already issued travel restrictions effective 12:01 a.m.
-Monday.

-Keep in mind that a heavy snow band will likely develop somewhere across Northeast Pennsylvania and Northern New Jersey tomorrow.
+Keep in mind that a heavy snow band will likely develop somewhere across northeast Pennsylvania and North Jersey.
 It is extremely tough to forecast where this band will set up and the location is key because snowfall rates will increase along with snow totals.

 You must log in to post a comment.